 Dad’s physical decline seemed to accelerate after our daughter Kim’s wedding in September 2014.
 He and Mom made the cross-country flight to Boston for the nuptials, and the day before the ceremony we walked the Freedom Trail, including a tour of “Old Ironsides” and Bunker Hill.
 Dad danced with his granddaughter at the reception and enjoyed himself thoroughly.
 Earlier that summer he had read Scripture at the wedding of his oldest grandson, my brother Alan’s son Ian, at his wedding in Los Angeles.
 But after those two events, things seemed to go downhill, with orthopedic issues multiplying.
 And then there was the onset of dementia, which pretty much sealed the deal.
 When I saw him in May of 2021, the first words he said to me were, “I’m ready to go.

 We don’t often get to choose how we go out.
-I’ve written in the past about the issue of suicide: https://djtindellauthor.com/2020/01/26/when-or-if-to-check-out/.
+I’ve written in the past about the issue of suicide: “When, or if, to check out.”
 Would it have been so bad, I wondered, if Dad had been allowed to choose his method of departure from this world?
 A dignified, respectful ending?
 But that’s not how we do it in our society.
 Not yet, anyway.
 We go down fighting, every step of the way, to the last breath, even when the final score has long been determined.
 My dad was a fighter.
 Not once did he tell me that he wanted to get it over with any earlier than when the Lord wanted it to end.

 At the end of 2008, I visited my folks over the New Year’s holiday, and we went to a movie.
 Clint Eastwood showed us how a man would want to go out in Gran Torino, in which a man who thought he had nothing left to live for discovers that he still does, that innocent people need his help, and he confronts evil and banishes it from their lives, at the cost of his own.
 As I sat in the theater that night with my folks, I thought, “This is how Dad would want to go out, as a hero, standing up for what’s right.”